What are ATCs and ATEs?

 Once accepted into the ABCFP as an ATC orATE, you will have similar rights and obligations as registered members.
 You must conform to the requirements outlined in the Foresters Act, resolutions of council, bylaws, and policies and procedures published by council from time-to-time.

-Please refer to the Forest Measurements Board (FMB) Policies and Timber Cruiser Information Package or contact the registration department.
+Please refer to the Forest Measurements Board (FMB) Policies and Timber Cruiser Information Package or contact the professional practice and forest stewardship department.

 *Fillable PDF.
 If you are unable to open this file, please right-click the link and save the PDF to your computer and then open from your computer.